ovh/docs/pages/network/bring_your_own_ip/bring-your-own-IP/guide.en-gb.md

 The resulting block will be an aggregate of all its children blocks.

+Note : This API call is asynchronous, the re-aggregated blocks are made available shortly after the call.

 You can preview all the possible configurations of aggregated blocks for a given IP block, by using the following API call:

 > [!api]